torryatco/Basilica/readme.md

 }
 ```

+Create a hover state for the burst:

 ```css
 header a.beta:hover {
   transform: rotate(0deg) scale(1.2);
 }
 ```

-### 1.10.1.
-Header: Responsive Design
+### Header: Responsive Design

-Examine the site for problems in a narrow browser.
+Examine the page for problems in a narrow browser.

 We will attempt a mobile first design strategy.
 Edit the css to display for small screen first: